Reno, Nevada: The divorce capital of the world

-In addition to tens of thousands of ordinary people, Reno also became a major destination for celebrities and the very wealthy looking to end their marriages as quickly as possible.
+In addition to ordinary residents, Reno also became a major destination for celebrities and the very wealthy looking to end their marriages as quickly as possible.
 Some of the many famous personages who got divorced in Reno include Mary Pickford, Jack Dempsey, General Douglas MacArthur, Carole Lombard, Tallulah Bankhead, Adlai Stevenson II, Lana Turner, Nelson Rockefeller, Georges Simenon, Rita Hayworth, Gloria Vanderbilt and Cornelius Vanderbilt IV.
 The latter was married seven times and had five of his six divorces in Nevada.
 Mr. Vanderbilt was so taken with Reno that, unlike most migrant divorcees, he eventually settled there permanently.

 In the 1939 film The Women, Reno and its divorce culture serve as a backdrop to a significant part of the plot.
 Ernie Pyle once wrote in one of his columns, "All the people you saw on the streets in Reno were obviously there to get divorces."
 In Ayn Rand's novel The Fountainhead, published in 1943, the New York-based female protagonist tells a friend, "I am going to Reno," which was understood as declaring their intention to get a divorce.

-The divorce business eventually died out during the 1970s, as other states began relaxing their laws, and especially with the widespread introduction of no fault divorce.
+Reno's divorce industry declined rapidly after the 1970s as other states, including California (which legalized no fault divorce in 1969), liberalized their divorce laws, reducing Nevada's legal advantage.